-The National Highway Safety and Traffic Administration report that texting is one of the most alarming distractions to drivers.
+The National Highway Safety and Traffic Administration reports that texting is one of the most alarming distractions to drivers.
 Sending or reading a text takes your eyes off the road for five seconds, and at 55 mph, that’s like driving the length of an entire football field with your eyes closed.
 Almost one-third of Americans admit to texting while driving, and this can be deadly.

 Driving Under the Influence

 According to the CDC, in 2016, 10,497 people died in alcohol-impaired driving crashes, accounting for 28% of all traffic-related deaths in the United States.
 Out of those 1,233 traffic deaths among children ages 0 to 14 years in 2016, 17% involved an alcohol-impaired driver.